TD Asset Management Inc. Has $12.99 Million Stock Holdings in Lennar Co. (NYSE:LEN)

-Other large investors have also recently made changes to their positions in the company.
-Samalin Investment Counsel LLC acquired a new stake in shares of Lennar in the 2nd quarter valued at approximately $25,000.
-Castleview Partners LLC bought a new stake in Lennar during the 2nd quarter worth approximately $40,000.
-Evermay Wealth Management LLC bought a new stake in Lennar during the 2nd quarter worth approximately $41,000.
-Harel Insurance Investments & Financial Services Ltd. increased its stake in Lennar by 36.2% during the 3rd quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 640 shares of the construction company’s stock worth $60,000 after purchasing an additional 170 shares in the last quarter.
-Finally, Van ECK Associates Corp increased its stake in Lennar by 161.7% during the 2nd quarter.
+A number of other hedge funds and other institutional investors have also bought and sold shares of LEN.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its stake in Lennar by 12.6% during the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 50,873 shares of the construction company’s stock worth $5,054,000 after purchasing an additional 5,692 shares in the last quarter.
+Atria Investments LLC increased its stake in Lennar by 28.9% during the 2nd quarter.
+Atria Investments LLC now owns 28,989 shares of the construction company’s stock worth $2,880,000 after purchasing an additional 6,507 shares in the last quarter.
+Van ECK Associates Corp increased its stake in Lennar by 161.7% during the 2nd quarter.
 Van ECK Associates Corp now owns 827 shares of the construction company’s stock worth $82,000 after purchasing an additional 511 shares in the last quarter.
-Institutional investors and hedge funds own 81.64% of the company’s stock.
+Cambridge Investment Research Advisors Inc. increased its stake in Lennar by 6.3% during the 2nd quarter.
+Cambridge Investment Research Advisors Inc. now owns 12,533 shares of the construction company’s stock worth $1,245,000 after purchasing an additional 748 shares in the last quarter.
+Finally, National Asset Management Inc. increased its stake in Lennar by 105.9% during the 2nd quarter.
+National Asset Management Inc. now owns 5,777 shares of the construction company’s stock worth $576,000 after purchasing an additional 2,971 shares in the last quarter.
+81.64% of the stock is owned by institutional investors and hedge funds.

-A number of analysts recently issued reports on the company.
-JPMorgan Chase & Co. lowered their target price on Lennar from $143.00 to $127.00 and set an “overweight” rating for the company in a research note on Thursday, October 14th.
-Raymond James increased their target price on Lennar from $120.00 to $125.00 and gave the stock an “outperform” rating in a research note on Tuesday, December 21st.
-The Goldman Sachs Group raised shares of Lennar from a “neutral” rating to a “buy” rating and raised their price target for the stock from $108.00 to $140.00 in a research note on Wednesday, December 1st.
-Royal Bank of Canada raised their price target on shares of Lennar from $100.00 to $102.00 and gave the stock a “sector perform” rating in a research note on Wednesday, September 22nd.
-Finally, Zacks Investment Research raised shares of Lennar from a “hold” rating to a “buy” rating and set a $119.00 price target for the company in a research note on Sunday, December 5th.
-Five research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $125.75.
+Several equities analysts have recently weighed in on LEN shares.
+Barclays raised their price target on shares of Lennar from $110.00 to $136.00 and gave the stock an “equal weight” rating in a research note on Wednesday, December 15th.
+Zacks Investment Research raised shares of Lennar from a “hold” rating to a “buy” rating and set a $119.00 price target for the company in a research note on Sunday, December 5th.
+BTIG Research raised their price target on shares of Lennar from $127.00 to $131.00 and gave the stock a “buy” rating in a research note on Wednesday, September 22nd.
+Bank of America started coverage on shares of Lennar in a research note on Monday, November 8th.
+They set a “buy” rating for the company.
+Finally, Royal Bank of Canada raised their price target on shares of Lennar from $100.00 to $102.00 and gave the stock a “sector perform” rating in a research note on Wednesday, September 22nd.
+Five equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of $125.75.

-Lennar (NYSE:LEN) last released its quarterly earnings data on Wednesday, December 15th.
-The construction company reported $3.91 EPS for the quarter, missing the consensus estimate of $4.15 by ($0.24).
+Lennar (NYSE:LEN) last announced its quarterly earnings results on Wednesday, December 15th.
+The construction company reported $3.91 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.15 by ($0.24).
 Lennar had a net margin of 16.33% and a return on equity of 19.45%.
-During the same period last year, the company posted $2.82 earnings per share.
-As a group, sell-side analysts predict that Lennar Co. will post 15.6 EPS for the current fiscal year.
+During the same period last year, the company posted $2.82 EPS.
+As a group, equities analysts anticipate that Lennar Co. will post 15.6 earnings per share for the current fiscal year.

 Lennar Company Profile